-Prickly pear extract: This extract from the skin of the Opuntia ficus indica (OFI) plant has a moderate effect on reducing hangover symptoms, apparently by inhibiting the production of inflammatory mediators.
+- Prickly pear extract: This extract from the skin of the Opuntia ficus indica (OFI) plant has a moderate effect on reducing hangover symptoms, apparently by inhibiting the production of inflammatory mediators.
 One study has shown at least moderate results.
 “Only three symptoms of nine were reduced: nausea, dry mouth and headache.
 But the overall hangover doesn’t improve drastically.
 At this point, it’s not a cure for a hangover.
 And it requires enough foresight to consume the extract four hours before alcohol — that’s a lot of foresight for most people.”
 Keep in mind that this was just one study, and although it’s a good one, it was paid for by the makers of the product — Perfect Equation (perfectequation.net).

 - Vitamin B6: In one study reported in the Quarterly Journal of Studies on Alcohol back in the ’70s, there was a 50 percent reduction in hangover symptoms in participants taking 1,200 milligrams of vitamin B6 (400 milligrams at the beginning of the party, 400 three hours later, and 400 at the party’s conclusion).
 “We’ve seen very modest benefits for people who take vitamin B6, but I also think that’s probably because they were vitamin B deficient.
 Also, anyone who urinates frequently loses water-soluble vitamins, and B is one of those.
 So your body needs more anyway.”